 Minnesota Nursing Home Injuries

-There are many ways that residents suffer nursing home injuries, many are falls, being dropped from lifts or injured in transfer, falls from the toilet or in the shower, fall from bed or out of a wheelchair.
+There are many ways that nursing home injuries can happen, most are preventable.
+Many are falls, being dropped from lifts or injured in transfer, falls from the toilet or in the shower, fall from bed or out of a wheelchair.
 Since the way that many injuries happen is foreseeable the facility has an obligation to analysis and assess the risks to each resident and take reasonable measures and interventions to protect them from preventable accident situations.

 Pursuant to federal and state regulations nursing homes have an obligation to keep their residents safe.
 They are considered vulnerable adults by legal definition since they are staying in a nursing home facility.